Concept

 Within the framework of the Forum, it is planned to hold 3 plenary sessions:

-PLENARY SESSION 1:
+PLENARY SESSION 1

 The plenary session aims to take a deeper look at the impact of global climate change on social and economic rights.
 Particular attention is paid to the characteristics and vulnerabilities of individual population groups.
 During the session, work will be carried out to formulate specific recommendations and strategies.

-An important part of the meeting will be a discussion of international experience and best practices in this area.
+An important part of the session will be a discussion of international experience and best practices in this area.
 The role of government agencies, international organizations and public institutions in the development and implementation of effective measures will be considered.
 It is also planned to analyze the potential risks and challenges that vulnerable groups may face and develop mechanisms to prevent and minimize them.

-GLOBAL STRATEGIES AND COOPERATION TO PROTECT HUMAN RIGHTS IN THE CONDITION OF CLIMATE CHANGE
+GLOBAL STRATEGIES AND COOPERATION TO PROTECT HUMAN RIGHTS IN THE CONDITION OF CLIMATE CHANGE.

 The upcoming session will examine in detail existing international and regional instruments aimed at effectively protecting human rights in a changing climate.
 The discussion will also touch upon established standards enshrined in international and regional documents.